 If you have a deep fryer, deep frying is easiest.
 Just toss the patties in the fryer until the outside turns slightly crispy.
 Don't let them brown or even golden if you can avoid it.
 If you don't have a deep fryer, pan fry them over high heat with a high smoke-point oil like canola or peanut, and set them aside when they have been made slightly crispy.

 Bake the patties on a sheet at 500 degrees for 15 minutes, flipping half way through.
 The goal is to get them to be golden, with hints of brown and no burnt parts.

 Treat them as you would any chicken patty.
 Apply your favorite sauce.
 I like them with a "buffalo" sauce, or just ketchup and maybe more salt is great.

-If you don't have a deep-fryer, use a well-seasoned cast iron pot or a non-stick pan.
-Especially with the high okara to gluten ratio, the patties can be quite sticky.
+- If you don't have a deep-fryer, use a well-seasoned cast iron pot or a non-stick pan.
+With a high okara to gluten ratio, the patties can be quite sticky.
 Adding wheat gluten makes them easier to fry, but also makes them tougher and less flaky.
 It's a trade-off.